 Routing SSH through a SOCKS proxy keeps a remote server reachable when the client can only make outbound connections through a proxy path, such as a filtered network, a controlled egress gateway, or an existing tunnel.
-The SSH session still encrypts authentication and terminal traffic end to end, so the proxy only carries the TCP connection.
+The SSH session still encrypts authentication and terminal traffic end to end, so the proxy only carries the TCP stream.

 OpenSSH handles this with ProxyCommand, which starts a local helper and hands the session's network stream to it.
-With the OpenBSD nc helper, nc -X 5 -x proxy.example.net:1080 %h %p asks the SOCKS5 proxy to open the target host and port, then passes the SSH byte stream through that proxy connection.
+With the OpenBSD nc helper, nc -X 5 -x proxy.example.net:1080 %h %p asks the SOCKS5 proxy to open the target host and port, then passes the SSH bytes through that proxy connection.

 $ nc -zv proxy.example.net 1080 Connection to proxy.example.net (203.0.113.10) 1080 port [tcp/socks] succeeded!